 We're a growing Canadian apparel brand that specializes in ultra soft gym tanks, graphic tees and casual wear with empowering messages for women—designed to fit all body types.
 We're located in the East End of Barrie, Ontario.
 Shop online or contact us to shop by appointment.

 Asskicker Ink. is a division of Bateman Design Group—a boutique graphic design company in Barrie, Ontario, Canada.
-All of the graphics on the shirts are designed by the founder, Julie Bateman and screen printed at Sugarbomb in Toronto.
+All of the graphics on the shirts are designed by the founder, Julie Bateman.

-Hi, I'm Julie Bateman aka Annie Asskicker, the founder of Asskicker Ink.
+Hi, I'm Julie Bateman aka Annie Asskicker, the founder of Asskicker Activewear.